 A person acts intentionally, or with intent, with respect to a result of his conduct when it is his conscious objective or desire to cause the result.
 A person acts knowingly, or with knowledge, with respect to a result of his conduct when he is aware that his conduct is reasonably certain to cause the result.

-The definitions of intentionally and knowingly relative to the offense of robbery are as follow:
+The definitions of intentionally and knowingly relative to the offenses of robbery and aggravated robbery are as follow: